apptainer/singularity-userdocs/singularity_and_docker.rst

 Making use of pre-built private images from the Docker Hub
 ----------------------------------------------------------

 After successful authentication, Singularity can also make use of pre-built *private* images available from the `Docker Hub <https://hub.docker.com/>`_.
-The three means available for authentication follow here.
+The two means available for authentication follow here.
 Before describing these means, it is instructive to illustate the error generated when attempting access a private image *without* credentials:

 .. code-block:: none